mac-cain13/game-of-life/README.md

-# game-of-life
+# Game of Life
-Swift implementation of Game of Life
+Swift CLI implementation of Game of Life